 The environment surrounding the textile industry is becoming increasingly uncertain due to a variety of factors, including significant fluctuations in raw material and fuel prices and foreign exchange rates.
 At the same time, however, demand for high-performance textile products and sustainable materials is increasing.
-Given this environment, and with the aim of increasing revenues, we will pursue development of new products and services that meet market needs, as well
+Given this environment, and with the aim of increasing revenues, we will pursue development of new products and services that meet market needs, as well as utilize the flexible, high-quality production systems at our global production bases to continue providing solutions adapted to a changing market.
+At the same time, we will establish a revenue structure that is less susceptible to market conditions by pursuing the development of unique, high-value-added, sustainability-focused technologies and by developing business that helps to address social issues.

 In yarn, we are working to develop new functionality for, and expand sales of, our NaTech functional cotton, which leverages raw material reforming technology.
 In textiles and textile products, we are transforming our uniform business into one that provides safety and comfort to workers.
-In 2022, we concluded a licensing agreement with Solvay S.A. in Belgium regarding the production and sales of the PROBAN flame retardant processing technology.
+In 2022, we concluded a licensing agreement with Solvay S.A. in Belgium regarding the production and sales of the upcycling system.
+Through these efforts we are working to develop and sell products and technologies in a variety of fields that will contribute to the realization of a sustainable society.
+To deal with soaring raw material and fuel prices, we will pass on the costs to product prices and improve production efficiency, thereby expanding profits.

+PROBAN flame retardant processing technology.
 By using this technology in conjunction with our existing BREVANO flame-retardant material, we can now offer safety and comfort in a range of different contexts.